 Some years ago, my late morning sleep was somewhat spent as I woke to a constant, distant, thud, thud, thud.
 It happened every few seconds, and it echoed round the place where I live, puncturing the day, every day, and I had no idea where the sound came from or what it was.
 I blamed it on the industrial units nearby, known for the bang and clatter of metal, though not as mentally taunting as this particular din.

-Frustrated by the pure Chinese Torture of it all, I contacted the council who couldn’t help and then, disappointed by their lack of success, I walked the beat to find the beat, seeking out the sound.
+Frustrated by the din, I contacted the council who couldn’t help and then, disappointed by their lack of success, I walked the beat to find the beat, seeking out the sound.
 It simply turned out to be a building site on Dumballs Road where piles were being driven into the ground for the foundations of Cardiff and Vale College, digging, driving deep down so that the city can grow up and out.
 As soon as I knew what made the sound my frustration was allayed, and lay simply with the fact that the contractors hadn’t prepared us (me?) for the noise.
 The sounds have now returned again, each day from eight ’til four, as the further foundations of Dumballs Road and Tyndall Street and the site of Central Station are prepared for more growing up and growing out.

 Some years ago, my predecessor priest and friend, Fr Graham, had received a phone call from the council.
 Someone had complained about the Sunday morning bells, beckoning the faithful to Mass in one of his other churches across the River Taff in Grangetown.
 Did it need to be as long, as loud, as lingeringly early?
 The priest put up his case, that the bells had rung each Sunday for as long as the church had been there.
 Thirty three rings, each year of the Lord’s earthly life.
 The conversation came to an end.
 The bells still ring.
 I remember my Great Aunty Pat, now long dead, had made the same complaint of the church near to her home in the Rhondda.
 That was before her illness, her elderliness, had taken her to hospital.
 One day, I received a call that she was close to death.
 By the time I arrived, she had died, and so all I could do was stand by her bedside and offer the prayers for her journey home, whispering words over her, hoping that they helped, knowing that the words, in life, would have made no sense to her.
 Perhaps.